kerberos-io/documentation/1.0.0/3_installation.md

 <a name="download-the-image"></a>
 ### 1. Download the image

 First you will need to download the Kerberos image; click on the image below.
 The Kerberos.io image contains a Linux operating system, built on Arch Linux.
 The image has the machinery and webinterface installed, and ofcourse all the dependencies Kerberos needs.
-With this image you just have to plugin the SD card in your Raspberry Pi and you're done.

-**Please note that the image is compressed, to open it on Linux/OSX use the "unzip" command to decompress.**
+With this image you just have to plugin the SD card in your Raspberry Pi and you're done. **Please note** that the image is compressed, open your terminal and use the "unzip" command to decompress.

 #### Raspberry Pi Model 2 (Recommended)